wannier-developers/wannier90/docs/docs/user_guide/wannier90/notes_interpolations.md

 $N\times M\times L$ $k-$points are actually periodic over a supercell of size $N\times M\times L$, but when you use them to interpolate you want them to be *zero* outside this supercell.
-In 1D it is pretty obvious want we mean here, but in 3D what you really want that they are zero outside the Wigner--Seitz cell of the $N\times M\times L$ superlattice.
+In 1D it is pretty obvious what we mean here, but in 3D what you really want is that they are zero outside the Wigner--Seitz cell of the $N\times M\times L$ superlattice.

 The best way to impose this condition is to check that every real-space